Main Article Content

 Photo by Aditya Romansa on Unsplash

 Studies and policy advancement have long excluded a keystone niche within the development of the healthcare decision-making process: the parental perspective.
-Incorporating narrative-based accounts of parents who have encountered traumatic occurrences in the healthcare system can help develop a respect for their healthcare values and allow doctors to familiarize the parent’s positions and emotions and adjust accordingly.
+Incorporating accounts of parents who have encountered traumatic occurrences in the healthcare system can help develop a respect for their healthcare values and allow doctors understand the parent’s positions and emotions and adjust accordingly.
 This paper argues that healthcare practitioners have failed to appreciate the weight and negative effects of actions violating parental healthcare values.

-Re-theorizing the parent's experience in the hospital setting could better inform hospital policy, physician behavior, and ethics committees about the impact of their behaviors and decisions.
-Public policy and debate, as well as hospital policy around the role of parents in healthcare decision-making, fail to incorporate the lived experience of parents.
-This failure leads to one-sided actions and policies.
+Re-theorizing the experience of the parent in the hospital setting could better inform hospital policy, physician behavior, and ethics committees about the impact of their behaviors and decisions.
+Public policy and debate as well as hospital policy around the role of parents in healthcare decision making fail to incorporate the lived experience of parents, a failure that leads to one-sided actions and policies.
 Much of the research about parents in the medical care setting does not grasp the breadth of parental experiences and the strength of parental healthcare values.
-Specifically, the literature does not explore the negative impact of the doctor or organization’s decision not to respect parental healthcare values, on parents’ respect for healthcare practitioners, hospitals, and even pharmaceutical companies and public health professionals is not deeply explored in the literature but it may have a long-lasting impact on the parents, the family unit, and the child.
+Specifically, the negative impact of the doctor or organization’s decision not to respect parental healthcare values on parents’ respect for healthcare practitioners, hospitals, and even pharmaceutical companies and public health professionals is not deeply explored in the literature but it may have long-lasting impact on the parents, the family unit, and the child.
 This paper argues that bioethics research studies have by and large failed to grasp the parent experience often by design, language, and conceptual framework.
-A movement toward constructivism and phenomenology or narrative-based accounts might align with the treatment of parents as equals in social status and present an ethical framework that does justice to the trauma in the lived experience of parents.
+A movement toward constructivism and phenomenology or narrative-based accounts might align with treatment of parents as equals in social status and present an ethical framework that does justice to the trauma in the lived experience of parents.

 The misunderstanding of healthcare values as preferences has resulted in a research methodology that too often calculates parental healthcare values through a numerical lens of efficiency and patient satisfaction.
 While I acknowledge the need for empirical research, empirical research methods that try to identify issues or incorporate ways to improve care are not the best approach to ensuring that highly personalized healthcare values are respected.